leighfletcher/hydrogendimers/README.md

 Repository for hydrogen collision-induced absorption spectra.

 This github repository contains calculated hydrogen dimer absorption coefficients based on the paper:
-Fletcher, Gustaffson and Orton (2017), Hydrogen dimers in giant-planet infrared spectra, submitted to ApJ.
+Fletcher, Gustaffson and Orton (2017), Hydrogen dimers in giant-planet infrared spectra, accepted for publication in ApJ Supplement.

 **Abstract: